N-M-T/LUX_light_dimmer/README.md

 sudo qmake && sudo make

-Build version for Windows on ubuntu
+Build version for Windows on Ubuntu

 1) build mxe with required modules (if you haven't already done so), this can take a while